Remove the cone by unscrewing the 6 screws on the camera side.

 Now you can split both parts of the camera.
 Put the film-magazine away and lift the left of the camera (with the lens mounted on) over the bolt.

-Free your workbench from all screws and parts to avoid them toughing and damaging your lens surface while working.
+Free your workbench from all screws and parts to avoid them touching and thus damaging your lens surface while working.

 You may now carefully try if the lens moves when turning it anti clockwise.